grafana/mimir/docs/sources/operators-guide/tools/mimirtool.md

 ##### Verbose output

-With the `--verbose` flag set, the tool outputs explanations for removed configuration parameters and changed default.
+When you set the `--verbose` flag, the output explains which configuration parameters were removed and which default values were changed.
 The verbose output is printed to `stderr`.

-The entries in the output are several kinds:
+The output includes the following entries:

 - `field is no longer supported: <yaml_path>`

-  This parameter was used in the input Cortex YAML file, but the parameter was removed in Grafana Mimir.
-The tool removed this YAML parameter from the output configuration.
+  This parameter was used in the input Cortex YAML file and removed from the output configuration.

 - `flag is no longer supported: <flag_name>`